 Three reasons that are preventing young people in the USA from getting married today, and it’s not just finances

-In the USA, both couples need to work to cover basic living expenses.
-These include exorbitant insurance premiums, student loans, and mortgages.
-Having a child can quickly drain finances for single-income families.
+In the USA, couples need to work to cover basic living expenses.
+These include exorbitant insurance premiums, student loans, and mortgages, and having a child can quickly drain finances for single-income families.
 Hence, the trepid response is to skip having a family altogether.

 1. Student loan

-Today, young people in America worry about their financial instability—more than how their parents did in the past.
+Today, young people in America worry more about their financial instability than their parents did in the past.
 Another burden is the pressure of paying their student loan debt.
 [Steven Rugles]

 Articles about how horrifying, painful, or expensive it is to have a child are not helping.
 If any, these fearmongers are helping more young people not to get married.